 "A French horn, which is what my daughter played, they start at about 10 grand.
 She was playing a broken French horn.
 There's never going to be enough funding for all those instruments, but I don't think the school gave them anything."

-settings.
-In particular, parents found that extracurricular activities, like music, were costprohibitive.
+found that extracurricular activities, like music, were cost-prohibitive.